visgl/deck.gl/docs/custom-layers.md

 them match (have the same `id` prop) as your old layer.

+## Change Detection

+Before reading the description of each life cycle method, it is helpful to consider change detection to understant what work a layer typically needs to do in response to changes.

+* `data` - Typically if a layer is rerendered with a changed `data` prop, all WebGL attributes must be regenerated and the layer needs to be redrawn.
+  The default is to do exactly that, but sometimes a layer can be smarter and limit updates, or more work needs to be done.

+* If the viewport has changed, the layer will automatically be rerendered.
+  Many layers can thus ignore viewport changes, however, if the layer has any dependencies on the viewport (such as a layer that calculates extents or positions in screen space rather than world space) it would need to update state or uniforms whenever the viewport changes.

+* If other props change, it would typically mean that the layer needs to update some uniform or state so that rendering is affected appropriately.

 ### Handling property updates

 The key to writing good, performant deck.gl layers lies in understanding